-You will be required to document how you have attained each competency.
-If you are documenting the competency solely through seminar participation, please list specific seminars in which this competency solely through seminal participation, please list specific seminars in which this competency was addressed.
-MC Leadership Competencies What specific Leadership Competencies activities will you do to demonstrate this? (e.g. classwork, practicum, competency assignment, webinar, meeting, other) Documentation (e.g. submitted reflection, signed attendance, presentations) Completed 2.
-9 Self-Reflection 2.1 Recognize the way one's personal attitudes, beliefs, and experiences influence leadership style.
+NAC' What specific activities will you do to demonstrate this?
+Documentation Date IVICI H Leadership Competencies (e.g. classwork, practicum, competency assignment, webinar, meeting, other) (e.g. submitted reflection, signed attendance, presentations) Completed 2. \$ elf-Reflection 2.1 Recognize the way one's personal attitudes, beliefs, and experiences influence leadership style.
 2.2 Use self-reflection techniques to enhance program development, service delivery, patient care, community collaboration, teaching and research, scholarship, and interpersonal communication.
 2.3 Identify a framework to obtain productive feedback from peers and mentors.
 2.4 Apply understanding of one's own leadership style to assemble and promote cohesive, well-functioning teams with diverse and complementary styles.
 3. E thics 3.1 Identify and address ethical issues in patient care, community-based settings, human subjects research, and public health theory and practice.
 3.2 Describe the ethical implications of health disparities within MCH populations.
 3.3 Interact with others to solve problems in an ethical manner.
 3.4 Act as catalysts for discussion of ethical dilemmas and issues that affect MCH population groups.
 3.5 Seek to understand the community's cultural values in order to ensure the delivery of culturally competent and ethical policies, programs, and practices.

-You will be required to document how you have attained each competency.
-If you are documenting the competency solely through seminar participation, please list specific seminars in which this competency was addressed.
-H Leadership Competencies What specific activities will you do to demonstrate this? (e.g. classwork, practicum, competency assignment, webinar, meeting, other) Documentation (e.g. submitted reflection, signed attendance, presentations) Date Completed 4.
+competency was addressed.
+MCH Leadership Competencies What specific activities will you do to demonstrate this? (e.g. classwork, practicum, competency assignment, webinar, meeting, other) Documentation (e.g. submitted reflection, signed attendance, presentations) Date Completed 4.
 C ritical Thinking 4.1 Evaluate various perspectives, sources of information, merits of various approaches, and possible unintended consequences in addressing a clinical, organizational, community-based, or research challenge.
 4.2 Use population data to assist in determining the needs of a population for the purposes of designing programs, formulating policy, and conducting research or training.
 4.3 Formulate a focused and important practice, research, or policy question 4.4 Demonstrate the ability to critically analyze research 4.5 Identify promising and evidence-informed practices and policies that can be used in situations where action is needed, but no evidence base yet exists.
 4.6 Present and discuss a rationale for policies and programs that is grounded in research and addresses the information needs of different audiences.
 4.7 Use implementation science to analyze and translate research findings into policies and programs.
 4.8 Develop and apply evidence-based practice guidelines and policies in their field 5.
-C communication Share thoughts, ideas, and feelings effectively and with cultural and linguistic proficiency in discussions, meetings, and presentations with individuals and diverse groups.
+C ommunication 5.1 Share thoughts, ideas, and feelings effectively and with cultural and linguistic proficiency in discussions, meetings, and presentations with individuals and diverse groups.